beytu/gulp-typescript-filesort/README.md

 npm install gulp-typescript-filesort

+# Options

+- options.verbose : The plugin will output which files it encoutered and whih file it emit (including the order)
+- options.compiler : you can provide options to the Typescript compiler

 # Usage

+## The file list as a json format
 Use with gulp-filelist, you can produce a file containing a list of ordered TS files :

 ```